History

 History of City Hall

-Post Office DepartmentThe current Jasper City Hall was constructed starting in 1917 and completed in 1919 for the sum of $91,328.
+Post Office DepartmentThe former Jasper City Hall, located at 400 19th Street West, was constructed starting in 1917 and completed in 1919 for the sum of $91,328.
 It was originally built to house the United States Post Office which it served as until the late 1960s.
 It was purchased by the City of Jasper in 1968 to serve as its City Hall.
 Two major renovations have taken place, first completed in 1969 during the terms of Mayor Herman Maddox and Commissioners Ellis Haynes, T. D. Norris, and Nelson Clark.
 The second was completed in 1989 during the terms of Mayor Penn L. Woods and Council Members D. Joe Gambrell, Percy Goode, Ellis Haynes, Ray McLendon, and Lee Swann.
-The City Hall houses the Mayor's Office, City Clerk and staff, and Municipal Court.
-Because of the growth in City operations, a building located adjacent to City Hall was renovated in 2008 as an Annex to house the Building Inspection, Planning, and Public Works Administration.
+The former City Hall building now houses Municipal Court.

 Post Office Jasper